Non-Fiction Books 2025: 40 New Releases I’m Excited to Read

 Fearless and Free: A Memoir by Josephine Baker

 For the first time, Fearless and Free is being published in North America.
 In her bold voice, Josephine Baker shares her remarkable life story.
-From dazzling stages in Paris to covert missions for the French Resistance, this will be a powerful memoir and I’m excited to read it.
+From dazzling stages in Paris to covert missions for the French Resistance, this will be a powerful memoir, and I’m excited to read it.

 Harriet Tubman: Military Scout and Tenacious Visionary by Jean Marie Wiesen and Rita Daniels